Quantum critical theories in a periodic potential: strange metallic thermoelectric and magnetotransport: Introduction

 Experiments on certain cuprates (and pnictides) also reveal a longitudinal magnetoresistance on the form \cite{hayes_scaling_2016,ayres_incoherent_2021,giraldo-gallo_scale-invariant_2018}

 where $\alpha$ and $\gamma$ are two dimensionless parameters.
-This leads to an unsaturating $B$-linear magnetoresistance at large magnetic fields, which stands similarly in stark contrast to the $B^2$-scaling of conventional Fermi liquids that saturates to a constant at large fields \cite{kittel_introduction_2005}. $B$-linear magnetoresistance has been shown to be a general feature of systems with large fluctuations in the conductivity, extending down to moderate magnetic fields in the case of strong inhomogeneities \cite{parish_non-saturating_2003}.
+This leads to an unsaturating $B$-linear magnetoresistance at large magnetic fields, which stands similarly in stark contrast to the $B^2$-scaling of conventional Fermi liquids that saturates to a constant at large fields \cite{kittel_introduction_2005}. $B$-linear magnetoresistance has been shown to be a general feature of systems with large spatial fluctuations in the conductivity, extending down to moderate magnetic fields in the case of strong inhomogeneities \cite{parish_non-saturating_2003}.
 In that case, such systems can be modeled as random resistor networks, which has been shown to be equivalent to ``Effective Medium Theory'' (EMT) \cite{ramakrishnan_equivalence_2017}.
 Within EMT, one considers the macroscopic response of a system constituting of multiple subdomains with varying conductive properties, and may be viewed as an extreme form of translational symmetry breaking.
-The case of two different types of subdomains at an equal area fraction yields an exactly $B$-linear magnetoresistance \cite{guttal_model_2005}.
-Whether all strange metals exhibit a magnetoresistance on quadrature form as in \cref{eq:long-magneto-resis} is questioned \cite{boyd_single-parameter_2019}; nevertheless, a roughly $B$-linear, unsaturating magnetoresistance appears to be a robust feature.
+The case of two different types of subdomains at an equal area fraction yields an exactly $B$-linear magnetoresistance \cite{guttal_model_2005}.\footnote{In holographic approaches there exist so-called DBI models which predict a resistivity of the form \cref{eq:long-magneto-resis} \cite{kiritsisQuantumCriticalityDBI2017}, but the physical origin is an underlying relativistic symmetry rather than an averaging.} Whether all strange metals exhibit a magnetoresistance on quadrature form as in \cref{eq:long-magneto-resis} is questioned \cite{boyd_single-parameter_2019}; nevertheless, a roughly $B$-linear, unsaturating magnetoresistance appears to be a robust feature.